 - More than 100 percent shows the department received more than the normally expected number of complaints about that company.

 The DIFP encourages consumers to use the complaint index as a "tiebreaker" in choosing an insurance policy - after carefully considering individual insurance needs, benefits, premium costs, service and other factors in your purchasing decision.
-You can also search complaints by reason.

 The complaint index compares the ratio of complaints to premium sales for each company to the industry average, for each line of business.
 The formula is: